Learn more about cash incentive programs that provide reimbursement for lighting improvements.

 – All retrofit kits shall include lamp socket brackets and sockets that center the lamps in the fixture, and may include a new reflector or ballast cover.
 Retrofit kits and components shall be UL or CSA listed for luminaire retrofit conversion and be installed in accordance with the current National Electrical Code.

 – The total lighting incentive applies to linear fluorescent retrofits and energy efficient lighting products.
 This involves the replacement or new installation of linear fluorescent lighting equipment, including but not limited to T8 and T5, to a higher efficiency than existing or designed.
-This also involves the purchase and installation of CFL and LED screw in & pin base bulbs in single or multipacks replacing incandescent lamps.

 Existing Facilities and New Construction